help celebrate our first anniversary

 About Henry's Marani

-Welcome to the first ever in the UK marani museum which includes the wine tasting hall Henry’s Marani.
-Marani is an elegant yet somewhat unusual Georgian word meaning “wine cellar”.
+Welcome to the first ever in the UK Traditional Georgian Qvevri Museum & Winery – HENRY’s MARANI, established in 2017.
+MARANI is an elegant Georgian word meaning “wine cellar”.

-You can now experience this tradition of wine making in its original form at the wine department of Plumpton College in Sussex.
+Henry Mchedlishvili, the Georgian by origin, founded HENRY’s MARANI after nearly 2 decades of importing wines from Georgia.
+This way he decided to bring the traditional way of Georgian wine-making to the UK.
+You can now experience this tradition in its original form at the wine department of Plumpton College in Sussex.

 A light, straw coloured wine, boasting sweet and gentle white fruits with a crisp and balanced palate.